wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 Using Data from the 2013 survey, it was possible to add the hourly traffic together to get a picture of the Traffic over the long term survey.
 It was obvious that factors such as holidays were effecting the results, so it would be expected to be slightly different for non bank holiday times or other "events".

 Here is the "Long Term survey" 10.2013 - Morning Traffic

+**Chart of Traffic in Mornings over 2 weeks : Triggered Data collection at 3x Calibration level**

 ![alt tag](charts/TrafficSurvey-Triggered-LongTermFlowPerDayMorning.28.10.2013.jpg)

-Here is the "Long Term survey" 10.2913 - Afternoon / Evening Traffic
+Here is the "Long Term survey" 10.2913 - Afternoon / Evening Traffic.

+**Chart of Traffic in Afternoon over 2 weeks : Triggered Data collection at 3x Calibration level**

 ![alt tag](charts/TrafficSurvey-Triggered-LongTermFlowPerDayAfternoon.28.10.2013.jpg)

 **How to estimate the Yearly increase in Traffic**